edubf22/nba-games/README.md

 Different approaches were taken to try to improve the performance of the advanced statistics SVM and Logistic Regression models.
 For example, reducing the dataset to a smaller time window and selecting the most meaningful features (using `SelectKBest`).
 However, it was not possible to achieve higher accuracy using these methods.

 # Model Deployment (in progress)
-The model selected for deployment was the SVM model based on advanced team statistics.
-Deployment was done using Streamlit and this work is still in progress.
-Below is an outline of how an application using this model could be designed:
+The model selected for deployment was the SVM model trained on advanced team statistics.
+Deployment was done using a Streamlit application.
+This work is still in progress, but below is an example of how an application using this model could be designed:

 - Advanced team statistics are updated daily
 - User could input the teams that are facing each other, or games of the day could be presented in the page application page
 - In either case, application would return the team that is more likely to win.
 Example: Detroit Pistons @ Sacramento Kings -> Winner = Sacramento Kings

-At the current stage, the user needs to input the data manually for each team manually.
-Once the user enters the data for both visiting and home teams, the application gives an outcome stating which team won.
+At the current stage, the user needs to input the data manually for each team.
+Once the user enters the data for both visitor and home teams, the application gives an outcome stating which team won.
 Since the model has only been deployed locally, a snippet of how it currently functions is shown in the animation below:
 ![Animated image showing how the deployed model works](saves/images/app_example.gif)

 # Conclusion